-A 0% APR means that you pay no interest on new purchases and/or balance transfers for a certain period of time.
-The best 0% APR credit cards give 15-18 months without interest.
-But the average 0% APR intro period is about 11 months for cards offering 0% purchases.
+A 0% APR (also known as zero interest) means that you pay no interest on new purchases and/or balance transfers for a certain period of time.
+The best 0% APR credit cards give 15-21 months without interest.
+But the average 0% APR intro period is about 12 months for cards offering 0% purchases.
 And it’s around 13 months for the average card with 0% on transfers.

 A 0% APR does not keep you away from monthly payments, nor does it completely remove interest out of the equation.
 You still have to make monthly minimum payments to keep your 0% APR.
 And if you don’t pay off your balance by the end of the 0% intro period, you’ll have to pay interest on whatever balance remains.
 The penalty is even worse with many retailers’ 0% financing offers.
 If you don’t pay off your full balance in time, interest will retroactively apply to your entire original balance – as if the 0% APR was never there.

 There are a few other things you should keep in mind when thinking about 0% APRs, too.